Mind the GAP! The Challenges of Scale in Pixel-based Deep Reinforcement Learning: Extra Experiments

+\paragraph{Sparse methods address the bottleneck} Extending our analysis in \autoref{sec:analyses}, we validate our hypothesis on various sparsity levels.
+Consistent with our main results, sparsification of only $\psi$ yields better performance than sparsifying $\phi$ and $\psi$ across all sparsity levels as shown in \autoref{fig:sparsity_all_vs_dense_80_95}.

+\paragraph{More agents} We evaluate two more algorithms in the sample-efficient regime: DrQ and DrQ($\epsilon$) \citep{yarats2021image,agarwal2021deep} on Atari100K.
+Consistent with our main results, GAP improves performance of scaled networks as shown in \autoref{fig:drqdrqeps}.

-We compare the performance of global average pooling with global max pooling for Rainbow on the set of 20 games.
+\paragraph{Comparison against max pooling} We compare the performance of global average pooling with global max pooling for Rainbow on the set of 20 games used in our main results.
 We find the GAP outperforms max pooling as demonstrated in \autoref{fig:pooling_types}.
 We hypothesize this is due to GAP's ability to retain more comprehensive information through its averaging operation.